IDEA: The Foundation of Special Education

 Part B of the IDEA covers children ages 3 through 21—or until graduation from high school.
 Students who receive services through an Individualized Education Program (IEP) are covered under Part B.

-Part C protects children Birth to age 3 who need family support for early learning.
+Part C protects infants and toddlers, aged 0 (birth) to 3 years old, who need family support for early learning.
 The disability category of developmental delay overlaps early learning and IEP and can qualify a child for free, family-focused services to age 3 and school-based services through age 9.
-PAVE provides an Early Learning Toolkit: Overview of Services for Families of Young Children.
+PAVE provides downloadable toolkits specifically designed for parents and families of young children:

 Explanation of what IDEA stands for